EugeneEl/eugeneel.atricles/_posts/2017-08-24-Easy-localization.md

 Done
 ```

-Than you can import your translations.csv in google doc.
+Than you can import your translations.csv in google sheet.

 Now we have all translations in one place.
-If customer wants to apply changes he can just mark proper cells in Google doc.
+If customer wants to apply changes or make corrections he can just mark proper cells in Google sheet.
 It is better to have one sheet with all translations and separate sheets for each language for easy export.

 ![ScreenShot](http://s009.radikal.ru/i308/1708/51/546bd40532dd.png)